-The Company has the following defined contribution plans: defined contribution gratuity scheme and pension fund scheme.
+The Company has the following defined contribution plans:

-1 Defined contribution gratuity scheme
+a) Defined contribution gratuity scheme

 The Company has a defined contribution gratuity scheme for its Nigerian employees, which is funded.
 Under this scheme, a specified amount in accordance with the Gratuity Scheme Agreement is contributed by the Company and charged to the profit and loss account over the service life of the employees.
 These employees' entitlements are calculated based on their actual salaries and paid to Nestlé Nigeria Trust (CPFA) Limited ("NNTL") each month.